Did you know that student-athletes spend an average of 30 hours a week practicing and training for games?

 With so much time spent at the gym and training center, you must have a good training facility for them to work in.

-Continue reading to discover how you can create the best athletic training room for your team that will motivate them!
+Continue reading to discover how you a health club software can help create the best athletic training room for your team that will motivate them!

 Find a Convenient Location

 Many people recommend putting the athletic training room in a convenient location that is seen from every area in the building.

 Training facilities often include training rooms near medical and professional offices.
 This way they are out of range from teams playing games but are still visible and easy to locate.
 Some professionals encourage putting training rooms in an area that is visible to everyone.

 Having open visibility will encourage the athletes to work harder because they feel like they can be easily monitored.